Toinoux38/aikit/website/docs/fine-tune.md

 Depending on your setup and configuration, build process may take some time.
 At the end of the build, the fine-tuned model will automatically be quantized with the specified format and output to the path specified in the `--output`.

-Output will be a `GGUF` file with the name and quanization format from the configuration.
+Output will be a `GGUF` model file with the name and quanization format from the configuration.
 For example:

 ```bash
 $ ls -al _output